Using Technology to Protect Children

 In addition to counter-child-exploitation, or child-rescue technology, the Weiss Center is committed to advancing technology that can be used to protect children in the child protection and justice systems.
 Currently, the Center's work focuses on developing innovative ways of securing and analyzing data, in coordination with our Sunlight and Transparency project.
 Future work will include technologies to track children through the child protection system and improve communication between child-serving public agencies.

-* Neither PROTECT nor the National Association to Protect Children accepts government funding
+*The National Association to Protect Children does not accept government funding.